pradipkumarr/nikesh-ngvs/ngvs.rst

 Additional Points to Revisit
 ----------------------------

 -  Guidance on how to create immutable infrastructure with complete configuration, and benefits to performance and security
 -  Guidance on API - VNFM vs. VIM

-..
-[1]
-   Intel EPA includes DPDK, SR-IOV, CPU and NUMA pinning, Huge Pages etc.